 In Eden garden. – Have, get, before it cloy,

-This is undoubtably a strange question, but it is getting at a larger worry the speaker has.
-He is concerned about the fact that life is not always as it is during spring time.
-Eventually winter will return.
+This is undoubtedly a strange question, but it is getting at a larger worry the speaker has.
+He is concerned about the fact that life is not always as it is during springtime.
+Eventually, winter will return.
 Here is where the religious imagery takes hold in the poem.
 He turns to describes the “earth’s sweet being in the beginning.”
 This is a clear reference to the garden of Eden.
 He sees spring on earth as similar to spring in Eden before the fall of man.

 Before it cloud, Christ, lord, and sour with sinning,